zouharvi/uds-nnia-tutorial/01-introduction/main.md

 - 1pt for answering a question  in a tutorial
 - TODO pt for fixing errors in tutorial presentations
   - [github.com/zouharvi/uds-nnia-tutorial](https://github.com/zouharvi/uds-nnia-tutorial)
-- Presenting a solution to the assignment (~5 points)
-  - Let individual tutors known if you wish to present (in the respective tutor's channel)
-  - Everyone can present _at most_ once
 :::

 \vspace{-0.5cm}